<< Back to Media

 Nuclear power is the largest domestic source of clean energy.
 It provides about one-fifth of all electricity in the United States and 50 percent of carbon-free electricity.
 But it also produces radioactive waste that must be safely disposed of and stored.

 In support of the Infrastructure Bill, the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E) program announced it will fund a new program to resolve used nuclear fuel (UNF) waste and storage challenges.
-The (CURIE) Program, which stands for Converting UNF Radioisotopes Into Energy and is named in honor of pioneering physicist and chemist Marie Curie, received $48 million in funding to reduce the disposal impact UNF and support a national strategy to deal with waste safely and securely.
+The (CURIE) Program, which stands for Converting UNF Radioisotopes Into Energy and is named in honor of pioneering physicist and chemist Marie Curie, received $48 million in funding to reduce the disposal impact of UNF and support a national strategy to deal with waste safely and securely.

 “We have approximately 80,000 metric tons of used nuclear fuel that does not have a disposal and use plan.
 There are technical solutions that could simplify disposal and provide opportunities for using crucial elements that are already enriched in used nuclear fuel relative to their abundance in nature.”